macciampa/ccfraud/README.md

 - `confusion_matrices.png`: Confusion matrices for all four models
 - `feature_importance.png`: Top features for models that expose importances/coefficients
 - `<ModelName>_feature_importance.csv`: Per-model feature importance where available

+### Class Imbalance Handling
+The dataset has a severe class imbalance (577:1 legitimate:fraud ratio).
+The script addresses this by:
+- **Random Forest & Logistic Regression**: Using `class_weight='balanced'` parameter
+- **GBDT & Neural Network**: Using sample weights calculated from class distribution
+- **Evaluation**: Including balanced accuracy, Matthews correlation coefficient, and specificity metrics

+### Configuration Tips
+- You can adjust model hyperparameters in `train_models` within `credit_card_fraud_analysis.py`.
+- To emphasize recall (catch more fraud), consider threshold tuning using the predicted probabilities stored in the results.
+- Class weights are automatically calculated based on training data distribution.